sapphonie/sourcemod-nativevotes-updated/README.md

 @fdxx - [Fix L4D2_VotePass](https://github.com/sapphonie/sourcemod-nativevotes-updated/pull/9)

+This github repo also autoreleases all changes to master.
+Check out the latest release [here](https://github.com/sapphonie/sourcemod-nativevotes-updated/releases/latest).

 NativeVotes is a SourceMod Plugin that lets plugins use the L4D/L4D2/TF2/CSGO built-in vote screens.
 It supplies an API that plugins can use to create and display these votes.